risk-first/website/introduction/All-Risk-Management.md

 So, when we talk about a project "failing", what do we mean?

-Usually, we mean we've failed to achieve a goal, and since _goals are risks_, it is simply the scenario where we are overwhelmed by [Attendant Risks](Glossary#attendant-risk): there is _no_ action to take that has a good-enough [Pay Off](Glossary#pay-off) to get us out of our hole.
+Usually, we mean we've failed to achieve a goal, and since _goals are risks_, it is simply the scenario where we are overwhelmed by [Attendant Risks](Glossary#attendant-risk): there is _no_ action to take that has a good-enough [Payoff](Glossary#payoff) to get us out of our hole.

 ## What To Do?

 It makes it much easier to tackle the RAID log if there's only one list.
-But you still have to choose a _strategy_:  do you tackle the _most important_ risk on the list, or the _most urgent_, or take the action with the biggest [Pay Off](Glossary#pay-off) and deal with it?
+But you still have to choose a _strategy_:  do you tackle the _most important_ risk on the list, or the _most urgent_, or take the action with the biggest [Payoff](Glossary#payoff) and deal with it?

 In the next section, [Evaluating Risk](Evaluating-Risk) we'll look at some approaches to choosing what to do.